On the Utility of Model Learning in HRI: Interaction Learning Algorithms

 Given this learned model, the vanilla model-based method generates a plan with trajectory optimization, just like the ToM method:

 The distinction is whether the prediction about $\textbf{u}_H$ comes from optimizing $\mathcal{R}_H$, or from the black box predictor $f$.

-\textbf{Covariate-Shift-Robust.} The vanilla approach ignores the fact that predicting the human's behavior is a \emph{sequential} problem.
-In fact, even if $f$ attains a test error rate of $\epsilon$ it can still exhibit prediction errors that are $O(\epsilon T^2)$ when rolled out over a horizon $T$~\cite{ross2011reduction}.
+\textbf{On-Policy (MB-ON).} The off-policy approach ignores the fact that the predictive model influences the behavior of the robot and therefore the future states on which the robot will query the predictor.
+In fact, if $f$ attains a test error rate of $\epsilon$ it can still exhibit prediction errors that are $O(\epsilon T^2)$ when rolled out over a horizon $T$~\cite{ross2011reduction}.
 The trajectories generated by optimizing against a fixed model induce \emph{covariate shift} that reduces the accuracy of the model.

-To deal with this, we adopt a typical approach in system identification: we alternate between fitting a model, and using it to act and collect more interaction data.
+To deal with this, a typical approach in system identification is to alternate between fitting a model, and using it to act and collect more interaction data.
 This comes at a cost: the need for data collected on-policy, from interacting with the human, rather than from (off-policy/offline) demonstrations.

-We refer to this as covariate-shift robust model-based learning.
 In this method, we again use a neural network $f$ to predict the human actions.
 But unlike the previous model-based method, which relies on training data collected beforehand, here we train $f$ \textit{iteratively}.

 Of course, needing interaction with the human can be prohibitive, especially if a) a lot of interaction data is needed, or b) the robot does not perform well initially, when its model is not yet good, which can harm adoption or lead to safety concerns.